 NOTE: I've recently moved offices within the department.
 Please check the office number and telephone number to the right.

 I'm interested in all aspects of exoplanetary science.
 My PhD was focused on the interactions between hot Jupiter planets and their host stars, particularly through gravitational tides.
 These can have a significant effect on the evolution of a planetary system, both from the star and the hot Jupiter's points of view.
-Current (and past projects) include:
+Past projects include:

 - Tidal spin-up of host stars